Compare · 6 min read

 | Team collaboration | Yes (professional/team plans) | Limited |

-What Coohom does well
+Measure your floor plan →What Coohom does well

 Coohom's rendering engine is legitimately impressive.
 The platform produces photorealistic ray-traced renders that professional interior designers can show clients.
-The furniture catalog spans millions of SKUs including real products from major brands — not generic placeholders.
+The furniture catalog spans millions of SKUs including real products from major brands: not generic placeholders.
 If the deliverable is a high-fidelity room visualization or a client presentation render, Coohom is in a different league from most consumer apps.

 The AI-powered design tools are a real differentiator.
 Coohom can generate room design concepts from a photo or basic brief, which speeds up the ideation phase for designers.
 The platform also supports B2B integrations for furniture retailers who want to offer room planning experiences to their customers.